Integrating Empirical Biography with Theoretical Framework Development

 4.3 Jack Bogle: Exemplar of Tedium-type Self-OS

-- Extreme simplification: Investment only in the entire market
+- Extreme simplification: Investment in broad market index

 - Emotion elimination: Only mechanical rebalancing